A Strong Start for Young Learners

 Parents all over California recognize the benefits of transitional kindergarten, and many parents have already been enrolling their children in similar programs, public and private, for years.
 Offering transitional kindergarten will help all of our children get the best start possible, with curriculum that is designed just for them.

 WHAT IS TRANSITIONAL KINDERGARTEN?

-Transitional kindergarten is a bridge between preschool and kindergarten for children turning 5 years old between September and December.
+Transitional kindergarten is a bridge between preschool and kindergarten for children turning 5 years old after the September 1 kindergarten deadline.
 It gives young learners a head start and provides them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.

 Is part of the public school system and is free for families